-Lessons involve very gentle hands-on guidance by the teacher and the pupil does not need to wear any special clothing.
-The pupil is taught a technique which addresses the way in which we are using our entire selves, this may have resuledt in muscular aches and pains, stress, worry, anxiety etc. No one area of the body or specific symptom is concentrated upon too much, rather the teacher and pupil together, take into account the entire total pattern of co-ordination.
-Indeed, it might come as something of a surprise to a new pupil that nothing much seems to be happening during a lessons, being asked as they are to think rather than do, which is not generally the way in which they have experienced on the receiving end of teaching previously.
+Lessons involve very gentle hands-on and verbal guidance by the teacher and the pupil does not need to wear any special clothing.
+The pupil is taught a technique which addresses the way in which we are using our entire selves, this may have resulted in muscular aches and pains, stress, worry, anxiety etc. No one area of the body or specific symptom is concentrated upon too much, rather the teacher and pupil work together in a manner which takes into account the entire total pattern of co-ordination.
+Indeed, it might come as something of a surprise to a new pupil that nothing much seems to be happening during a lessons, being asked as they are to think rather than do, which is not generally the way which we have experienced being on the receiving end of teaching previously.

 By unlearning unhelpful and unconscious habits, patterns of thought and movement, which impede our freedom to function, we can begin to undo the many layers of misuse which may be hindering us.
 After a lesson, the general feeling is one of all round positivity, improved attitude, co-ordination and demeanour.